cs-giung/bdlx/examples/cifar/README.md

 # CIFAR (deprecated)

 > [!WARNING]
-> The following results use standard normal initialization (not He normal) and are therefore deprecated.
+> The following results use standard normal initialization (not He normal) for classification head weights and are therefore deprecated.

 ## CIFAR-10